beatrizmilz/bea-blog/content/authors/admin/_index.md

 I started learning `R` in August 2018, and recently I started learning `Python`.
 I am a co-organizer of [R-Ladies São Paulo](https://www.meetup.com/R-Ladies-Sao-Paulo/), a community that aims to promote gender diversity in the `R` community.
 I also participate in the [PyLadies São Paulo](https://www.sympla.com.br/pyladiessp) community, which aims to unite women around the programming world, especially using `Python`.
 I am an instructor at [Carpentries](https://carpentries.org/instructors/), a project whose mission is to teach data science skills to researchers.

+Since April 2020, I'm part of the team of [Ambassadors for Civic Innovation](https://embaixadoras.ok.org.br/) of [Open Knowledge Brasil](https://br.okfn.org/).

   </div>
    </div>